Freely-Given-org/Biblelator/Documentation/Installation.md

 Biblelator Installation
 =======================

-Last updated: 2016-03-21 RJH
+Last updated: 2016-03-30 RJH

-Please see the document Development.md for information about the design decisions behind how and why Biblelator was developed.
+Please see the document DevelopmentPrinciples.md for information about the design decisions behind how and why Biblelator was developed.

-This document provides basic instructions for installing and running a copy of the development version of Biblelator onto your computer.
+This document provides basic instructions for installing and running a copy of a pre-release version of Biblelator onto your computer.

+After the numbered instructions, there's a description of my own experience of trying to follow my own instructions on a different computer.

 1. Install Python3

-    Biblelator uses Python3 (it's currently being developed on Python 3.4 but will probably run on most relatively recent versions of Python3.
+    Biblelator uses Python3 (it's currently being developed on Python 3.5 but will probably run on most relatively recent versions of Python3.

-    To see if Python3 is installed on your computer, open a terminal or command window on your system and enter: python3
+    To see if Python3 is installed on your computer, open a terminal or command prompt window on your system and enter: python3
     If Python3 is installed, it should show a version number and a >>> prompt.
         Type "quit()" (without the quotes) to exit Python.